 - Method: Mixer

 - 2/3 cup shortening or 2/3 cup + 1 1/2 tablespoons butter

 - 2 2/3 cups sugar

 - 16 ounces canned pumpkin (if you’re buying a 15 ounce can, or even a 29 ounce can and dividing it, don’t worry about it, the bread will still be fine.)

 - 1 1/2 teaspoons salt

 - 2 teaspoons baking soda

-3. In another bowl, sift together rest of ingredients, or place in bowl and whisk together.
-Add to pumpkin mixture.
+In another bowl, sift together or whisk together, the rest of ingredients, flour, baking powder, cloves, cinnamon, and salt.
+Mixing on low, add to pumpkin mixture.